microsoft/Fabric_Workshops/docs/00-getting-started/README.md

 # Getting Started with Microsoft Fabric

-Microsoft Fabric is an end-to-end analytics platform that provides a single, integrated environment for data professionals and the business to collaborate on data projects.
+Microsoft Fabric is an end-to-end analytics platform that provides a single, integrated environment for data professionals and businesses to collaborate on data projects.
 Fabric provides a set of integrated services that enable you to ingest, store, process, and analyze data in a single environment.

-Microsoft Fabric provides tools for both citizen and professional data practitioners, and integrates with tools the business needs to make decisions.
+Microsoft Fabric provides tools for both citizen and professional data practitioners and integrates with tools the business needs to make decisions.

 Fabric includes the following services: